CarlosHp1996/CarlosHp1996/README.md

 ## About Me

 - 💻 Currently, I'm a backend developer
-- 📝 I'm studying JavaScript
+- 📝 I'm studying React Native
 - 😄 Welcome to explore my repositories and projects.
 I am available for collaboration, help and feedback.
 Let's build!

 ## Developer